RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Introduction

-We present an approach to overcome these existing limitations and propose RadaRays\footnote{RadaRays is released under BSD 3-clause license and available at \url{https://github.com/uos/radarays}.}, a real-time ray-tracing-based FMCW radar simulation method for mobile robotics.
-One of the key benefits of our proposed simulation method is its ability to handle complex and varied environments.
-Our ray-tracing-based method can accurately simulate scenarios with many objects including highly reflective or absorptive materials.
-In addition, our proposed simulation method has the advantage of being highly efficient by leveraging the hardware acceleration of modern RTX GPUs.
-With this paper, we contribute
+We present an approach to overcome these existing limitations and propose RadaRays,\footnote{RadaRays is released under BSD 3-clause license and available at \\\url{https://github.com/uos/radarays}.} a real-time ray-tracing-based FMCW radar simulation method for mobile robotics.
+One of its key benefits is its ability to handle complex and varied environments.
+Our ray-tracing-based method can accurately simulate scenarios with many objects involving highly reflective or transmissive materials.
+The method has the additional advantage of being highly efficient by leveraging the hardware acceleration of modern RTX GPUs.

-\begin{enumerate} \item a ray-tracing-based simulation that imitates real-world radar wave propagations precisely, \item an easy-to-integrate Gazebo plugin for simulating rotating FMCW radars, \item an experimental procedure and evaluation as a baseline for the evaluation of future radar simulators. \end{enumerate}
+Our main contribution is a simulation of rotating FMCW radars that balances high accuracy, supporting the development of SLAM algorithms, with sufficient speed to enable prototyping of novel navigation algorithms.
+RadaRays comes with an easy-to-integrate Gazebo plugin.
+Additionally, we introduce an experimental procedure and baseline to assess the performance of future radar simulators.

-While not obligatory, real-time operation in robot simulators is preferable for enhanced developer experience, aligning simulation speed with real-world robot movement.
-We aim to meet this real-time criterion even for CPU-only machines.
-By using an NVIDIA graphics processor, the computations are accelerated to achieve a higher level of detail.

-\section{RELATED WORK}
+\section{Related work}

 In 1978 Holtzman et al. published computer-aided simulations of synthetic-aperture radars (SAR)~\cite{holtzman1978}.
-Their method, called the Point Scattering Model, produced realistic and physically based airborne radar imagery.
-In 2007 Haynes et al. published an approach and software package called QuickBeam that was able to simulate meteorological radar data recorded from satellites approximately 705 km above the earth's surface.
+Their Point Scattering Model produced realistic and physics-based airborne radar imagery.
+In 2007 Haynes et al. published the QuickBeam approach and software package, able to simulate meteorological radar data recorded from satellites.

+In 2008, Scheiblhofer et al. proposed a method to simulate Frequency Modulated Continuous Wave (FMCW) radar systems~\cite{scheiblhofer2008}.
+In 2010, Dudek et al. presented an approach for simulating radar wave propagation between the transmitter and receiver by ray tracing in addition to the circuit components~\cite{dudek2010}.
+Both~\cite{scheiblhofer2008} and~\cite{dudek2010} focused on improving the technical designs of existing radars.
+They provide realistic results, but none of them are real-time capable.